eturkes/directory/README.md

-# Simple directory for my Github repositories
+# Simple directory of my Github repositories
 #### *The information here is up-to-date*
 Please email me at emir.turkes@eturkes.com for access to private repositories.